Improper Enforcement of Behavioral Workflow

 Description

-By performing actions in an unexpected order, or by omitting steps, an attacker could manipulate the business logic of the software or cause it to enter an invalid state.
+By performing actions in an unexpected order, or by omitting steps, an attacker could manipulate the business logic of the product or cause it to enter an invalid state.
 In some cases, this can also expose resultant weaknesses.

 For example, a file-sharing protocol might require that an actor perform separate steps to provide a username, then a password, before being able to transfer files.
-If the file-sharing server accepts a password command followed by a transfer command, without any username being provided, the software might still perform the transfer.
+If the file-sharing server accepts a password command followed by a transfer command, without any username being provided, the product might still perform the transfer.

-Note that this is different than CWE-696, which focuses on when the software performs actions in the wrong sequence; this entry is closely related, but it is focused on ensuring that the actor performs actions in the correct sequence.
+Note that this is different than CWE-696, which focuses on when the product performs actions in the wrong sequence; this entry is closely related, but it is focused on ensuring that the actor performs actions in the correct sequence.

 Workflow-related behaviors include: